PhotonFile Logo

 What if my transfer fails?

-You don't lose your money.
-The server only consumes your File Pass once both sides have fully transmitted all required bytes through the relay and nothing remains in flight.
-If something breaks mid-transfer, your pass stays valid and you can try again.
+If something breaks mid-transfer, you can retry.
+For File Pass transfers, the pass is only consumed once both sides have fully transmitted all required bytes through the relay and nothing remains in flight.
+If the transfer fails, your pass stays valid and you can try again.

 How many retries do I get if there's a connection issue?